vibexcode/vibe-x/README.md

 This project is released under the **MIT License**.
 See the `LICENSE` file for details.
+Uğur KANDEMİŞ (2025)
 ---

 ## 13. Citation

 If you use VIBE-X in academic or industrial work, please cite:

-Kandemiş, U. (2025). *VIBE-X: Vector-Integrated Binary Extension for Sentiment-Aware Communication Systems*.
+Kandemiş, U. (2025).
+*VIBE-X: Vector-Integrated Binary Extension for Sentiment-Aware Communication Systems*.
 Zenodo.
 DOI: https://doi.org/10.5281/zenodo.17228992